 - Performing.
 This is when your team becomes confident, motivated, and, attention please, self-organized!
 As a team lead, you can delegate a large amount of the work and spend more time focusing on how to make your team even better.

-- Adjourning, or the final stage, is applicable for those teams that are not supposed to stay together further.
+- Adjourning, or the final stage is applicable to those teams that are not supposed to stay together further.
 All goals are accomplished, the project is completed and the team - disbanded.
 At this point, a good team lead must personally express gratitude and acknowledgments to each team member.

 Starting is the hardest part.
 However, knowing what challenges you can expect during each stage and how to overcome them puts you one step closer to creating your self-organized dream team.